celisl2/automated-testing/README.md

-Automated testing - testing lol
+Automated testing
+====
+First attempt at learning how to use testcafe.